pendulum-labs/reserve-onomy/readme.md

 ## Reserve Transactions

 `create-vault` by depositing collateral.
-Each vault has a unique name per user as well as UID `deposit` collateral into a vault
+Each vault has a unique name per user as well as UID `deposit` collateral or denoms into vault
-`mint` denoms based on vault value and ratios
+`withdraw` collateral or denoms from vault.
+Withdrawal of collateral or denoms dependent on collateralization ratio.
-`redeem` collateral from a vault by surrendering loaned denoms `liquidate` vaults whose collateral ratios drop below the liquidation ratio
+`liquidate` vaults whose collateral ratios drop below the liquidation ratio

 ## Reserve Governance